Enterprise-CMCS/managed-care-review/docs/technical-design/file-upload.md

 ### Limitations

 - FileUpload UI is optimized for a small list of files.
 For a larger number of files (15+) we likely want to move to a different UI.
   - This was explored in design iteration during the first year of the project.
-Options considered included a pop up toast menu that handles file upload outside the form (similar to Google Docs experience) and a file management page (similar to Box) with a large table or card view where users upload file, address any issues, and organize files outside the form.
+Options considered included a pop up toast menu that handles file upload outside the form (similar to Google Docs experience) and a file management page (similar to Box) with a large table or card view where users upload files, address any issues, and organize files outside the form.
 - Validations introduce complexity to the parent form component.
   - FileUpload related validations are hard to test and can overload form pages.
 The longest most complex tests in the codebase relate to forms where there are multiple file uploads (rates details- where multiple rate upload components may be loaded).
-This leads to performance issues and clunky UI since the user could be far scrolled down in the form but be blocked by async file error that just appeared higher up on the form outside the viewport.
+This leads to performance issues and clunky UI since the user could be far scrolled down in the form but be blocked by an async file error that just appeared higher up on the form outside the viewport.
 - Difficult to load and performance test.
 We don’t currently have an easy way to see how the FileUpload would handle 20 large files on a low bandwidth connection, for example.
 - Slow overall upload/scan time (~30 seconds per file from user select to file complete).
 This impacts user experience as well as end to end and manual testing.
 Some of the slowness comes from our inherited tooling and could be addressed with tech effort.